SwamiKannan/Extracting-content-from-Wikidumps-XML-files/README.md

 <br>

 ## Introduction
-This git converts the XML files from Special:Export downloads into a simple JSON file that can be loaded on as a Python dictionary for downstream processing.
+This git converts the XML files from <a href="https://en.wikipedia.org/wiki/Special:Export">Wikipedia's Special:Export downloads </a>into a simple JSON file that can be loaded on as a Python dictionary for downstream processing.
 I have seen a lot of similar Wikidump converters on Github but that were primarily using regex for cleaning up XML files treating the entire document as one giant string.
 I wasn't too comfortable with such brute force cleaning since the data was actually presented very cleanly as tags in the XMLs and I wanted to use the XML tags to process the data.

 I came across <a href="https://jamesthorne.com/blog/processing-wikipedia-in-a-couple-of-hours/">this </a> post by <a href="https://jamesthorne.com/">James Thorne</a>'s post.
 I implemented his blog post with some tweaks and cleanups to the code.
 This is an incredible walkthrough and huge credit to him.